 If you find you really like testing, it is best to sign up for a number of companies.
 That way you will increase the number of available tests.

-We looked at all of the major testing companies.
+We looked at all of the major website testing sites.
 All of the included companies below met our criteria for being legitimate GPT side hustles.
 With testing companies you do need to expect that they will ask for some detailed demographic information …

 - No cost to join